 Our Perfect Cape Cod Vacation Rental

 Wanting to take advantage of the warm fall weather this year, we rented this beautiful cottage in the West End of Provincetown.
-Staying in a house allows us to immerse ourselves in the local community and is much more cost-effective than paying for multiple hotel rooms.
+Staying in a house allows us to immerse ourselves in the local community.
+Plus it is more cost-effective than paying for multiple hotel rooms.

 Leaving our car behind in Boston, we took the fast ferry from over for the weekend.
 With no wheels at our disposal, this house was ideally located.
-Everything we needed was just a short walk or bike ride away.
+Everything we could possibly need was just a short walk or bike ride away.

-Our favorite part about the house was the front porch, just one many outdoor spaces of this vacation rental.
+Our favorite part about this house is the front porch.
+It is just one multiple outdoor spaces of this Cape Cod vacation rental.
 With a wooden swing and a small couch, it is the perfect spot for a cup of coffee in the morning and people watching.
-We also enjoyed al fresco dining on the side patio just off the kitchen.
-Additionally, around the back, there is a private fenced in patio.
-A quiet place to read a book.
+Enjoy al fresco dining on the side patio just off the kitchen.
+Around the back of the house, you will find a quiet private fenced in patio.

 The bright and sunny living room has comfortable seating, including a window bench, and a smart TV.
 We used our own Netflix account for movie night one evening.
 Also on this level is the kitchen, a dining room with seating for eight, and an elegantly finished full bathroom.
 There is a queen-sized bedroom located on the lower floor.
 Currently, you come down the stairs and walk right into it.
 There is no bedroom door.
 It didn’t bother our family at all and the owners mentioned that they are considering closing it off.